Last Updated: March 26, 2026

 Average Size

 The average size of a Bristlenose Pleco is 5 inches.
-A common Pleco can usually grow 3 to 5 inches in the first year of its birth.
+A common Pleco can grow 3 to 5 inches in the first year of its birth.
 The process of the growth then slows up, and it takes them almost 5 years to reach the maximum length, which is 25 inches.

 Bristlenose Catfish Care